cornell-zhang/catalyst2018/lab1/README.md

 *Sign-Off Milestone*: Once you have determined which chip contains the each type of gate, show an instructor your truth tables and demonstrate the operation of either the OR or the AND gate.

-*Critical Thinking Questions*: So far we have see four two-input logic gates: NAND, AND, OR, and XOR.
+*Critical Thinking Questions*: So far we have seen four two-input logic gates: NAND, AND, OR, and XOR.
 How many different logic gates are possible if we limit ourselves to gates with just two inputs and one output?

 #### Part 2.B Develop Parity Checker
 In this section, you will develop a parity checker, which is useful in determining whether a message has been compromised in any way when it was being sent.
 A parity unit should produce a zero when there are an even number of ones in the input and a one when there are an odd number of ones in the input.
 This means that the total number of ones(including both the input and the parity unit) should be an even number.